ymzuiku/serral/README.md

-# Use socket like http
+# Use uWebSockets like http

 - Only use webSocket do Micro Service;
 - Like Serral in StarCraft2, Simple and direct powerful.